-This cut goes by many different names including chuck roast, rump roast, bottom sirloin tip, or California cut.
+This cut goes by many different names including Newport steak, Santa Maria steak, bottom sirloin tip, or California cut.
 It can be trimmed or untrimmed.
 This just means the fat cap can be removed or left on.

 How to store leftovers

 - Store: How you store leftover tri-tip roast depends on how you are serving it.
 If you are serving it in slices, place it in an airtight container.
 For shredded meat, I prefer to keep it in a food storage bag.
 Either way, keep it refrigerated and eat it within four days.